Tough day for Tipp U20 footballers who crash out against Clare

 Tipperary: Shane Ryan (Clonmel Commercials); Emmet Butler (Kilsheelan Kilcash), Tadhg Condon (Clonmel Commercials), Sean O’Meara (Grangemockler Ballyneale); Leon Kennedy (Grangemockler Ballyneale), Ed Meagher (Loughmore Castleiney), Sean Daly (Grangemockler Ballyneale); Ben Comerford (Grangemockler Ballyneale), Eoin Murnane); Eoin Craddock (Holycross Ballycahill), Cathal Deeley (Clonmel Commercials), Jamie Holloway (Carrick Swans); Cian Smyth (Clonmel Commercials), Ryan Walsh (Fethard), Darragh Brennan (Ballyporeen).

-Subs: Darragh McVickers (Clonmel Óg) for Brennan; Diarmuid O’Riordan (Newport) for Craddock; Matthew Power (Ballina) for Murnane; Donagh Hickey (Arravale Rovers) for Walsh; James Corcoran (JK Brackens) for Comerford.
+Subs: Darragh McVickers (Clonmel Óg) for Comerford; Diarmuid O’Riordan (Newport) for Craddock; Matthew Power (Ballina) for Murnane; Donagh Hickey (Arravale Rovers) for Walsh; James Corcoran (JK Brackens) for Kennedy.

-Clare: Oisin O’Loughlin; Eoghan Casey, Fergal Guinnane, Ciaran McMahon; Odhran Cunningham, Fionn Kelleher, Eoin Walsh; Brian McNamara, MIcheal Garry; Eoin Rouine, Brandy Rouine, Shane Griffin; Sean McNamara, Thomas Mennaghan, Joe Rafferty.
+Clare: Oisin O’Loughlin; Eoghan Casey, Fergal Guinnane, Ciaran McMahon; Odhran Cunningham, Fionn Kelleher, Eoin Walsh; Brian McNamara, Micheal Garry; Eoin Rouine, Brandy Rouine, Shane Griffin; Sean McNamara, Thomas Meenaghan, Joe Rafferty.

 Subs: Conor Meaney for Rafferty; Cian Mahony for Griffin; Cillian McGroary for Cunningham; Josh Moloney for Garry; Gavin Downes for Walsh.